-1 - Consent: Review consent forms with subject and obtain informed consent.

-2 - Examinations: 1 - chair stand, 2 - grip strength, 3 - balance, 4 - gait speed, 5 - height/weight, 6 - hip abductor strength, 7 - range of motion.
-Follow the same protocol as used in the clinic except where noted on the gait speed test, height measurement, hip abductor strength, and range of motion test below.

-3 - Cognitive function tests: Mini-mental exam.
-Follow the same protocol as for the clinic visit.

-4 - Medications: Review and complete the medication sections of the questionnaire, based on the subject's current medications.
-Follow same protocol as used in the clinic.

-5 - Functional status: Complete the functional status section of the clinic questionnaire using the same protocol as in the clinic.
+- 1 Consent: Review consent forms with subject and obtain informed consent. - 2 Examinations: 1 chair stand, 2 grip strength, 3 gait speed, 4 height/weight, 5 visual acuity, 6 pin-hole acuity, and 7-tonopen.
+Follow the same protocol as used in the clinic except where noted on the gait speed test and height measurement below.
+Vision protocol deviations for the home visit are under separate cover. - 3 Cognitive function tests: Mini-mental exam and Trailmaker B. Follow the same protocol as for the clinic visit. - 4 Medications: Review and complete the medication sections of the questionnaire, based on the subject's current medications.
+Follow same protocol as used in the clinic. - 5 FFQ: Review and complete according to clinic visit protocol. - 6 Functional status: Complete the functional status section of the clinic questionnaire using the same protocol as in the clinic. - 7 Questionnaire review: Review self-administered questionnaire.

-6 - Questionnaire review: Review take home questionnaire, completing questions with clinic use boxes.
 Complete missing and incorrect items with the participant's help.
 If there is not time for review of the questionnaire during the home visit, then inform the participant that you would like to complete your review over the phone.
-Set up a mutually agreeable time for completion.

-7 - Home Safety Checklist: Explain and give participant a Home Safety Checklist.
+Set up a mutually agreeable time for completion. - 8 Home Safety Checklist (optional): Explain and give participant a Home Safety Checklist. - IV.
+Examinations (all aspects of vision examination will be included under separate cover)

-IV.
-Examinations